Weyaaron/nvim-treemarks/Readme.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-brightgreen.svg)](https://opensource.org/license/gpl-3-0/)

+# As of 2025-04, WIP!
 This code implements a Neovim Plugin for moving through code based on a tree of marks.

-As of 2025-04, this is just an idea, the code is a 1:1  copy of one of my other plugins to get started on.
+It provides usefull functions for moving through marks, such as sending them to the qickfix-list or iteration.

 # Getting Started
 ## Installation